Statistics of interfacial fluctuations of radially growing clusters: Center of mass fluctuations

 \section{Center of mass fluctuations}

 Another property that has been studied in the context of radial growth, particularly in Eden clusters, is the center of mass fluctuations.
+In this section we derive for the first time the properties of the center of mass fluctuations of the cluster interfaces described by radial stochastic growth equations.
 It was found numerically that the Eden center of mass fluctuates according to the power law $C_m \sim t^{2/5}$ in $d=1+1$~\cite{ferreira}, while in $d=2+1$ there is a strong decrease in this exponent~\cite{madison}.
 This reduced stochastic behavior in higher dimensions was already predicted in \cite{escudero} using radial growth equations, and we will further examine herein the compatibility among the equations and the Eden cluster dynamics.
 The center of mass fluctuations are characteristic not only of radial growth but also of planar situations.
 Let us recall the classical EW equation

 defined on a one dimensional domain of linear size $L_0$ and with no flux boundary conditions.
 It is straightforward to find that the center of mass $h_0(t) = L_0^{-1}\int_0^{L_0} h(x,t)dx$ is a Gaussian stochastic process defined by its two first moments